RohithReddy36/DiceGame/README.md

 # DiceGame
-You Can View this Here ==> https://rohithreddy36.github.io/DiceGame/(refresh the page to see the changes)
+You Can View this Here ==> https://rohithreddy36.github.io/DiceGame/  (refresh the page)